ajheilman/Doctor/README.md

 # Python
-This is where my Python projects are
+This is a simple 'doctor' program